the-adblocker/setup_rpi/README.md

  <br>
  <br>
-in MariaDB write these commands to create a user{
+in MariaDB write these commands to create a user {

 CREATE USER 'username'@'localhost' IDENTIFIED BY 'password';
 GRANT ALL PRIVILEGES ON *.* TO 'username'@’localhost’ IDENTIFIED BY 'password';